 Only one week has passed after a mass phishing attack hit the Gmail users, and the world came under attack by a new global cyber threat called WannaCry ransomware.
 One month ahead – new victims of WannaCry appear: the Honda car plant and an Australian government contractor.
-These attacks, as our security experts predict, might become the turning point for individuals and organizations all over the world in strengthening their cyber security.
+These cloud ransomware attacks, as our security experts predict, might become the turning point for individuals and organizations all over the world in strengthening their overall cyber security.

 The algorithm of a virus is simple but dangerous.
 An email with malicious attachment was sent to a number of users, and when they opened it, the virus infected their computers and ciphered their files.
 The hackers used Eternal Blue that exploited a Microsoft MS17-010 vulnerability.
 It let the virus spread over the corporate system and scan all connected computers for the same vulnerability.
 If the attack had stopped at the first wave, only separate individuals would have been compromised, but with Eternal Blue, the problem mushroomed to the enterprise level.

 Actually, there is nothing special and sophisticated about WannaCry.
 It did not make a zero-day exploit, but used the vulnerability that had been discovered and fixed by Microsoft in March 2017.
 Like the 90% of all hacker attacks throughout the world, it used the vulnerability discovered by the OS developers – not by hackers themselves – during the last 1-2 years.
 Such attacks target users of outdated operating systems and those who have not updated their software.